-- Students served in the afterschool program were afforded a very positive learning environment in contrast to many of these students being left home alone during these afterschool hours. - The 21st CCLC afterschool program was successful in the elementary school in complementing and supporting regular school day instruction with alternative (generally project based) learning curriculum and activities. - With numerous afterschool activities afforded middle school students, the 21st CCLC afterschool program this year was much better equipped to handle students' participation in a variety of activities. - Good behavior and constructive instruction in academic and social growth was observed.
+- Students served in the afterschool program were afforded a very positive learning environment in contrast to many of these students being left home alone during these afterschool hours. - The 21st CCLC afterschool program was successful in the elementary schools in complementing and supporting regular school day instruction with alternative (generally project based) learning curriculum and activities. - Good behavior and constructive instruction in academic and social growth was observed.